EastLink (Melbourne): Prices and discounts

-Another study conducted by Banyule Council showed that, since EastLink opened in June 2008, 800 more trucks a day use main roads in Heidelberg and Rosanna.

-In general, it appears as though Eastlink has funnelled large amounts of traffic onto the Eastern Freeway and has attracted an increase in commuters using arterial roads in local areas.
-Decreases appear to be on small stretches of local roads where Eastlink provides a quicker alternative.

 Shared path

 The EastLink Trail is a shared walking and cycle path that follows a similar north–south route to the EastLink project.
 Using it, cyclists and pedestrians are able to cycle or walk most of the distance of the road, along a 3-metre wide dedicated concrete path.
 Many major roads are crossed via under or over passes.
 Some roads, such as High Street Road (and until November 2009, Burwood Highway), require crossing the road at grade.

 In wet weather, two underpasses are not trafficable as they have been built on floodways.
 These are the Ferntree Gully Road underpass and the Wellington Road underpass.
 After a medium amount of rain the underpasses flood and trail users must cross over the major roads to continue along the path.
 This can prove dangerous and during peak traffic times, trail users are known to have waited up to 20 minutes to safely cross the roads when the underpasses have flooded.